-Settlement risk arises when the Group exchanges securities or cash payments to a counterparty on a value date and is unable to verify that payment or securities have been received in exchange.
+Settlement risk arises when the Group exchanges cash payments to counterparty on a value date and is unable to verify that payments have been received in exchange.
 The exposure in this case equals the nominal transaction value.

 A description of the methodology used to assign internal capital and credit limits for counterparty credit exposures